Kunekune (urban legend): Background

 Kunekune first appeared in a short horror story posted on 2channel in 2001.
-The story was well-received on 2channel, inspiring other users to share their own similar (mostly made up) stories.
-Kunekune stories are all written in the first person singular in an attempt to make them look like eyewitness reports.
-A similar phenomenon can be observed with the case of the Slender Man and with Hanako-san.
+The story was well-received on 2channel, inspiring other users to share their own similar stories.
+Kunekune stories are all written in the first-person singular in an attempt to make them look like eyewitness reports.
+A similar phenomenon can be observed with the case of both the Slender Man and Hanako-san.